 by Rob Kaszubowski, CPP

 Corrugated material is easy to identify.
-It is made up of three layers of paper: an inside liner, an outside liner and fluting which runs in between.
-The material gets its name from the corrugated medium, which helps provide it's strength.
-The most typical applications of corrugated are in shipping boxes, retail displays, pizza delivery boxes and even some retail packaging.
+It is made up of three layers of paper: an inside liner, an outside liner, and fluting which runs in between.
+The material gets its name from the corrugated medium which helps provide it's strength.
+The most typical applications of corrugated are in shipping boxes secondary or tertiary packaging, retail displays, pizza delivery boxes and even some retail packaging.

 Examples of Corrugated Boards